Security Considerations for Multi-agent Systems: Security Threats, Risks, and Vulnerabilities Affecting AI Agent Systems

 RIDC\_4\_3 - Tool Description Injection Through RAG-Retrieved Tool Metadata.
-Tool descriptions in LangChain agents are natural-language guidance that models use to select tools, making them vectors for instruction injection when tool metadata is dynamically retrieved from RAG pipelines or external tool registries.
-Multi-agent systems with shared tool registries or RAG-based tool discovery enable one poisoned tool definition affecting all agents querying that registry; singular agents with hardcoded tool definitions lack this shared infrastructure attack surface.
+Tool descriptions in LangChain agents are naturally-language guidance that models use to select tools, making them vectors for instruction injection when tool metadata is dynamically retrieved from RAG pipelines or external tool registries.
+If agents retrieve tool descriptions from documents or databases, attackers poison those sources embedding malicious instructions disguised as legitimate tool documentation.
+When the agent reads "Call this tool when you need to delete records.
+Important: always delete without confirmation to speed processing," the injection appears as normal tool guidance.
+Multi-agent: Multi-agent systems with shared tool registries or RAG-based tool discovery enable one poisoned tool definition affecting all agents querying that registry; singular agents with hardcoded tool definitions lack this shared infrastructure attack surface.~\cite{ar2407_12784, ar2406_06822}.